Accenture Case Interview: Complete Prep Guide (2026)

 Choose a time you changed someone's mind.
 Emphasize the steps you took and the results of your persuasion.
 Interviewers want to see that you are a skilled communicator.

 Choose a time you missed a deadline or fell short of expectations.
-Focus on what you learned from the experience and how you applied those lessons going forward.
+Focus on what you learned and how you applied those lessons going forward.
 Interviewers want to see resilience.

 10. What questions do you have for me?